Your Cheat Sheet to 5 Top French Learning Programs in Paris

 The DEFL and DALF are diplomas awarded by the French Ministry of Education.
 There are six specific diplomas, corresponding to different levels of the CEFR as discussed above.
 The DELF diplomas are for A1 to B2 level French and the DALF tests C1 and C2 level French.

 Since a Paris language course means you’ll both be studying intensively and totally immersed in the French language, it could be a great opportunity to nail an official exam!
+Of course, you’ll need all the help you can get to ace those exams.

-Learn French in the City of Lights: 5 Top Language Schools in Paris
+The 5 Top Language Schools in Paris

 Each school will offer you different prices, services and extracurricular activities.
 For this reason, we’ll take a look at our top language schools in Paris, including what they offer and their ratings on LanguageCourse.net, a website that compares hundreds of language programs all over the world.